-SEO is a phenomenal resource for marketers but often times they’re quick to single it out as a traffic source and neglect entirely it’s resource as a revenue building tool.
-Yes, SEO should be utilized as a lead source for generating traffic (i.e. the awareness stage of a funnel) but then it should also be used for gaining and converting prospects (i.e. the interest and decision stages) by mapping your keyword content to the users experience and intent.
+SEO strategy is a phenomenal resource for marketers but often times they’re quick to single it out as a traffic source and neglect entirely it’s resource as a revenue building tool.
+Yes, your SEO strategy should be utilized as a lead source for generating traffic (i.e. the awareness stage of the marketing funnel) but then it should also be used for gaining and converting prospects (i.e. the interest and decision stages) by mapping your keyword content to the users experience and intent.

-When companies start their SEO programs, this is the typical thought process they follow:
+When companies start their SEO Strategy programs, this is the typical thought process they follow:

 - What keywords are best for my business?

-- How can I rank on the first page of a search engine for those keywords with my content?
+- How can I rank on the first page of a search engine for those keywords with my seo content strategy?

 - How do we optimize the process and find more keywords to further increase our rank and domain authority?

 And that’s all great.
 But an element that is often overlooked when trying to understand the impact that SEO can have on a business is the actual intent of that person when they search with a particular keyword.
-This is why it is critical to map content and keywords to user intent and funnel stage.
+This is why it is critical to do content mapping for keywords to tie user intent to funnel stage.

-Here’s an example from our experience at Interrupt Media.
+Here’s an example from our SEO strategy at Interrupt Media.

 Makes sense right?
 But, as we identified all these keywords, we realized that there was a lot that we could potentially talk about and that’s the big challenge for marketers: Once you realize how much there is to talk about, it gets overwhelming quickly.